obwan02/COMPSYS201-Cheat-Sheet/README.md

 ## Timers

 There are 3 timers in the ATMEGA328P.
 All timers have 4 different modes of operating (that we care about).
 These modes are 'Normal Mode', 'CTC Mode', 'Fast PWM Mode' and 'Phase Correct PWM Mode'.
 All timers have a a prescaler that they can use to decrease the number of ticks the timer counts per second (decreasing accuracy, increasing length).
+Timers can also generate waveforms.
+This can be done in 'Normal' and 'CTC' modes but it is not recommended.
+Instead use a 'PWM' mode for generating high frequency waves.

 The normal functionality of timers shall now be listed, then with a separate list below to show notable features of individual timers.